 - New Student Orientation

-Orientation is only for newly-admitted Spring 2014 students.
+Orientation is ONLY for newly-admitted Fall 2014 students.
 You are considered a new student even if you attended MSU as an undergraduate.

 10:00 a.m. to 10:50 a.m.

 - Financial Aid 101

 A representative from the Financial Aid office will provide valuable information on being a graduate student and financial aid.
 The representative will be available to answer all of your questions regarding the financial process here at Montclair State University.